cybertraining-dsc/fa20-523-313/project/project.md

 ## 4. Methodology

 In this study, we will predict market movement in the next two years using technical approach accompanied by sentiment analysis.
 While fundamental approach is a strong predictor of the long term stock price movement for an individual stock, it is very difficult to utilize it in an index like IDX composite because it will takes too many variables.
-The technical approach will utilize the bidirectional gated recurrent unit (BGRU), which is considered a variant of LSTM.
-In the second approach, we will use news from Twitter's official accounts and historical stock prices to predict the market.
+The technical approach will utilize LSTM, which has been widely used in time series analysis.
+While there are previous works on predicting stock markets, most of them are based on 60 days sliding windows to predict the price one day ahead.
+While this approach give a good result for a single time-step analysis, there is no evidence that this approach can work fine for multiple time-steps.

 ## 5. Inference